 Feel what happens when you become aware of your breathing.
 When does the air flow freely?
 When does your breath becomes cut off or interrupted?
 Breathing is a simple and accessible tool for personal growth and processes of inner transformation.
 Conscious breathing increases your capacity to have fun and be happy.
 Your life energy and personal strength increase.
 By breathing you fill your body with Spirit!

-first posted in Dutch on www.trancedans.net in 2008
+first posted in Dutch in 2008 – www.trancedans.net